Free HIV Testing, Give OUT Day Celebration at Northern Nevada HOPES

 "This clinic is open for everyone in the community," Chamberlain said.
 "And one of the things that's unique about HOPES is we have an intensive wraparound service model.
 So we do everything, not just primary care, but we work with behavioral health, psychiatry, all ages, and it's really important to have access in our community to that kind of health care."

-HOPES serves more than 12,500 thousand people in the community, and services continue to expand.
+HOPES serves more than 12,500 people in the community, and services continue to expand.

 "We've opened up a clinic across the street for adults, we're expanding our intensive outpatient program for behavioral health, so we're growing as the community continues to grow," Chamberlain said.